 While not a native Texan, as they say, I got here as fast as I could.
 I grew up in the Mid-Cities, graduating from L.D.
 Bell high school then attending college at The University of Texas at Arlington.
 I moved my family to the wonderful community of Grandview in 1998.
 I have over 25 years of experience in bookkeeping and accounting, and I have been blessed to serve as the Financial Secretary of FBC since 2006.

-My husband, Todd, and I have three amazing children!
+I have three amazing children!
 My oldest daughter, Chrissy and her husband, Steve, live in southern Missouri.
 My second oldest, Cassie, is a full time student at the University of North Texas where she is studying accounting.
 (Maybe she takes after her mother just a little bit.)
 My youngest is Matthew, and he is a student at Grandview High School where he plays alto saxophone for the Thundering Herd Band.

 In my spare time, I enjoy volunteering, traveling, reading, scrapbooking, and spending time with my family.
 I credit my mother for instilling in me a sense of community and volunteerism.
 I am a very active member of the band booster club for the Grandview Independent School District.
 I travel often with the Thundering Herd to games, competitions, and exhibitions.
 It is amazing to me the impact we can have on our youth just by being an active part of their lives.
 If there is a home football or basketball game, you will most likely find me volunteering in the concession stand.
 I love giving back to my community and wouldn’t have it any other way!